Back to Top

 6. Make sure to keep your SPF record up to date, especially if you change your email infrastructure or use a new email service provider.

-7. Use a diagnostic tool to test your SPF record before deploying it.
+7. Use a diagnostic tool like our SPF testing tool to test your SPF record before deploying it.
 This approach will ensure the SPF is valid and correctly configured.

 8. Avoid creating overly complex SPF records.
 Long and complicated syntaxes increase the likelihood of errors and make it harder to manage.